nitinrajput1997/oc-cli-install/README.md

 # oc-cli-install

-1. On Openshift-dashboard there was question mark sign (?), click on that.
+1. On Openshift-dashboard there was ? sign, click on that.
 Then select the proper version of oc cli which you want to install

 2. Extract the oc tar file